The process of e-discovery can be a daunting task, with scores of disparate systems spanning an enterprise. A typical...

 But IT organizations can't limit the scope to email, because other content types might also be potentially relevant to a litigation proceeding.
-They need to develop e-discovery and
+They need to develop e-discovery and data retention strategies in the context of all of their systems.

 Here are some best practices, provided by analysts, vendors and users, for storage professionals to consider as they tackle e-discovery.